guinslym/aso_up_and_running/Python/Django/Django.md

 	    'blog',
 	)
 ```
+4. **Verify the website** is still working. `yourproject.com/hello_django`.
+Because sometimes it crashes at that place.
-4. Open and edit your urls file  `vim ~/website/myproj/myproj/urls.py` and modify your `urlpattern` by adding your `blog` urls
+5. Open and edit your urls file  `vim ~/website/myproj/myproj/urls.py` and modify your `urlpattern` by adding your `blog` urls
 ```python
 urlpatterns = [
     url(r'^admin/', include(admin.site.urls)),